GSA/digitalgov.gov/content/news/2014/08/2014-08-18-how-to-choose-a-user-experience-technique.md

 slug: how-to-choose-a-user-experience-technique
 date: 2014-08-18 10:00:17 -0400
 title: How to Choose a User Experience Technique
 summary: 'The good news: Your boss is interested in User Experience!
-The news: She wants you to do something about it&#8230; NOW.
-Well, don’t be alarmed; you can start by figuring out two simple things: 1.
-Identify the Stage you&#8217;re in in the development cycle.
-Write it down.
-2. Choose a User'
+The news: She wants you to do something about it...
+NOW.
+Well, don’t be alarmed; you can start by figuring out two simple things.'
 authors:
   - pooja-sawant
 topics: